obijuann/jr-react-solitaire/README.md

 # JS React Solitaire

-A simple Solitaire App written in React.
+A simple Solitaire App written in React and TypeScript.

 Note, this is a personal project just to keep my skills current.
 It's not intended to be a long-term project, but I plan to add to it as inspiration strikes.